adsabs/adsabs.github.io/help/search/_posts/2015-02-09-search-syntax.md

 ### Search Basics

 ADS's one box search form supports both fielded and unfielded queries.
-Queries without fields will search the metadata and the full text of the publications, which may not produce the expected results.
-For instance, if you are searching for papers by the author Marc Mars, you want to search for **author:&ldquo;Mars, M"** instead of **Marc Mars** to make sure that you don't return papers that simply have the words "Marc" and "Mars" somewhere in the body of the article.
+Unfielded queries without search terms will search the metadata of the publications, including author, publication year, title, abstract, identifiers, and bibstem, which may not produce the expected results.
+For instance, if you are searching for papers by the author Marc Mars, you want to search for **author:&ldquo;Mars, Marc"** instead of **Marc Mars** to make sure that you don't return papers that simply have the words "Marc" and "Mars" somewhere in the article metadata.

 ### Fielded Searches